SamMackrill/gw2-alternator/README.md

    * Speculation: This is linked to using email aliases
    * Using a VPN seems not to help here
  * Logging into the game will become slower after multiple (>10?) accounts and may block entirely
    * Using a VPN will help
    * Waiting a few minutes (5?) will help
    * GW2-Alternator tries to counter this by slowing down the login attempts after a failure
      * However the delay required depend on the past login history and is difficult to guess
      * There are tuning parameters in Settings to help adjust this
+ * To update the GW2 settings for accounts
+   * Check Force Serial
+   * Check Ignore VPN
+   * Select some accounts
+   * Use the Collect button

 ## Advanced
  * Settings, Account details, metrics and logs are found here: %AppData%\gw2-alternator